THE PHILIPPINES

-GCash is the Philippines’ most widely used digital wallet, and it’s become part of daily life here — letting people pay bills, send and receive money, top up mobile phones, and pay in stores or online.
+Foreigners can use GCash in the Philippines — it’s the country’s most widely used digital wallet and has become part of daily life here — letting people pay bills, send and receive money, top up mobile phones, and pay in stores or online.
 It’s widely accepted by local businesses too, from small sari-sari stores and market vendors to cafés, restaurants, and larger retailers.

 Table of Contents